How do you categorise influencers in social media?

 “Our research showed how trust is earned over time, with consumers tending to trust influencers on legacy platforms such as YouTube more (28%) than those on newer platforms such as Instagram (22%) and TikTok (15%).

 However, influencers on both YouTube and TikTok fared well when compared to more traditional brand endorsements.
 37% of 16-44-year olds trust a YouTube influencer more than a high-profile figure or celebrity.
 Meanwhile on TikTok, almost a quarter (23%) of the same age group agreed they trust a TikTok influencer’s recommendation over a friend.

 And the survey shows how trust is converting into sales for brands.
 Over a quarter (27%) of consumers have been influenced to purchase a product or service by creators on YouTube in the past six months, followed by 24% of consumers on Instagram and 15% on TikTok.
 This increases to almost a quarter (23%) of 16-44 year-olds on the platform, showing how different demographics interact differently with each platform.”

-However, there’s no shortage of variations.
-STIM, the Standard Terminology of Influencer Marketing, is an effort to clearly define different tiers of social media influencers.
+When it comes to naming the tiers of social media influencers, there’s no shortage of variations.
+STIM, the Standard Terminology of Influencer Marketing, is an effort to define different tiers of social media influencers.